Time-reversal and PT symmetry breaking in non-Hermitian field theories: Framework

 \subsection{Types of studied continuous phase transitions}

 We consider transition scenarios of the dynamics~\eqref{equ:moda} that are caused by a linear instability of its dynamical operator $ F\equiv-\nabla\cdot\boldsymbol{J}^\mathrm{d}.$ From a nonlinear-dynamics perspective, these transitions are bifurcation points of $F$~\cite{Hohenberg_2015,Bose_2019}.
-We denote fixed points of $F$ by $\phi^*$, which are at the same time solutions of Eq.~\eqref{equ:moda} for $\epsilon=0$.
-Based on the properties of the spectrum of the Jacobian (the linerarized dynamical operator)
+By $\phi^*$ we denote fixed points of $F$, which are at the same time solutions of Eq.~\eqref{equ:moda} for $\epsilon=0$.
+Based on the properties of the spectrum of the \textit{linerarized dynamical operator}, i.e., the Jacobian

 we can distinguish two types of bifurcations.
 Primary bifurcations arise from solutions that have the full symmetry of Eq.~\eqref{equ:moda}.
 According to the Goldstone theorem~\cite{Goldstone62}, all real parts of the eigenvalues of $\mathcal{J}$ are negative before the transition.
 A bifurcation occurs where the real part of one or more eigenvalues vanishes.
 Secondary bifurcations emanate from solutions that already spontaneously break a native continuous symmetry of Eq.~\eqref{equ:moda}.
 Here, the Goldstone theorem ensures the existence of at least one eigenvector (eigenmode) with eigenvalue zero, which is called a \textit{Goldstone} mode, while the real parts of all other eigenvalues remain negative away from the transition.
 Based on the signs of the real parts of their eigenvalues, we refer to eigenmodes as stable or unstable.
 When applying the above notions, we assume that $F$ and $\mathcal{J}$ have representations in a countable Fourier basis.
 Since parity inversion corresponds to complex conjugation in Fourier space, the presumed $\mathcal{P}$ symmetry of Eq.~\eqref{equ:moda} then implies that $\mathcal{J}$ has a real Fourier representation~\footnote{This implication does not hold for hydrodynamic theories of flocking, where the dynamical operator of the polarization field commonly includes advection terms~\cite{Marchetti2013}, and therefore spatial derivatives of uneven order, yet is still parity invariant}.